 In your self assessment you need to include your calculations for your gain, including any deductions and any reliefs you’re entitled to.
 After HMRC contact you with the amount due, you need to pay the tax by the deadline.

-There was a cut to Capital Gains Tax in the 2016 budget, but properties were left out and are now effectively subject to an 8 per cent surcharge.
-If you want to know more you can read our 2016 guide to buy-to-let changes.
+There was a cut to Capital Gains Tax in the 2016 budget, though this didn’t include properties, which are now effectively subject to an 8 per cent surcharge.
+Check out our Knowledge Centre for the latest news on buy to let changes.